wjzhengsh/blockchain/nl/es/howto/peer_operate_ibp.md

 It is recommended that you deploy at least two instances of the peer Helm chart for [high availability](peer_icp.html#high-availability).
 Therefore, you need to follow these operations steps once for each peer.
 When you are ready to invoke and query chaincode from your application, connect to both peers to ensure that your [applications are highly available](../v10_application.html#ha-app).
 -->

-**Nota**: un igual de {{site.data.keyword.blockchainfull_notm}} Platform no tiene acceso a toda la funcionalidad ni al soporte de los iguales alojados en {{site.data.keyword.blockchainfull_notm}} Platform.
+**Nota**: un igual de {{site.data.keyword.blockchainfull_notm}} Platform no tiene acceso a toda la funcionalidad ni al soporte de los iguales alojados en la plataforma {{site.data.keyword.blockchainfull_notm}}.
 Como resultado, no puede utilizar el supervisor de red para trabajar con un igual en {{site.data.keyword.cloud_notm}} Private.
 Antes de empezar a ejecutar iguales, asegúrese de revisar las [consideraciones y limitaciones](/docs/services/blockchain/ibp-for-icp-about.html#ibp-icp-about-considerations).

 ## Requisitos previos
 {: #ibp-peer-operate-prerequisites}